aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

 So, I suggest a few really easy steps, which help to avoid many of those problems:

-1. **Read the task carefully**.
+1. **Read the task description carefully**.
 Don't start working until you understand the task 100%.
 2. If it's a bug, **reproduce it** first.
 If you can not reproduce it don't even try to solve it.
 If you're lucky to reproduce it - remember the scenario, you will need it later to verify your results.